 An Access Key can be used for multiple apps.

-For organizations, which use an “AWS Sandbox” account, the steps are very similar, and outlined here:
+For organizations, which use an “AWS Sandbox” account, the steps are similar, and outlined here:

 Create a Topic

-You can create multiple topics for different scenarios such as dev, test, demo, and so on.
+You can create multiple topics for different scenarios such as dev, test, and demo.
 The rest of the SNS configuration can remain the same.
 Build the app with the different topic; push notifications sent to that topic will only be received by the app built with that topic.

 Create Platform Applications

 Click Applications, then Create Platform Application.
-Choose a name and select a platform (APNS for iOS, GCM for Android).
-Depending on the platform other fields will need to be filled in:
+Choose a name and select a platform (APNS for iOS, GCM for Android™).
+Depending on the platform. other fields must be filled in:

-Repeat the above step once for each platform you will be supporting.
-To be able to push to both iOS and Android, two Platform Applications must be created.
+Repeat the above step once for each platform that you are supporting.
+To be able to push to both iOS and Android™, two Platform Applications must be created.